 Amazon.
 In the meantime the first walls have been painted, the first teeth - um, nails - have been pulled out and the place is somewhere between Tim „The Toolman

-Here I give you a fantastic, crazy and honest insight into the first phase of my craft profession.
+Here I give you a fantastic, crazy and honest insight into my craft profession.
 Why my whole house consists of theme rooms, why the kitchen looks like candyfloss and how I broke off a metal hook with my bare hands.

 The first boxes made it into the Tiny House, the first bird is chased away from the fridge - I am ready to go!
 Although the home already looks quite nice and I could move in directly, I feel that my personal spirit is totally missing.
 I admit it, I have always been a huge fan of thematic spaces.
 So all my planning on paper began with considerations, distortions and pretty awful sketches.
 After hundreds of attempts it was finally clear how I wanted to splash the color.